dawid-bytys/stati/README.md

 ## About

-The app was created mostly for me to track Spotify data, but I think it's cool enough that it's worth publishing if anyone would like to build this client for themselves and sideload the app to their iPhone.
+The app was created mostly for me to track Spotify data, but I think it's cool enough that it's worth publishing if anyone would like to build this client for themselves and sideload the app to their phone.

 ## How to access friends' activity data?